Yale-New Haven Hospital is one of four CRNA schools in Connecticut.

 Accredited CRNA Programs are reviewed regularly.

 Yale-New Haven Hospital Nurse Anesthetist Program was last reviewed 10/2015.
 It was given 10 years accreditation and will be reviewed again 10/2025.
 This shows that the program is very stable.

 Pass Rate for CRNA Boards at Yale-New Haven Hospital

 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.

 - National average is 85.2% (2020)

 CRNA Employment Rate of program graduates

 An average nurse anesthetist salary in Connecticut

-Connecticut CRNA salaries tend to be slightly higher than the national average and are around $180k.
+Connecticut CRNA salaries tend to be slightly lower than the national average with an annual mean wage of $217,360.

 All information given on this site about Yale-New Haven Hospital’s Nurse Anesthetist Program was taken directly from their website.